ralgr/PHP-learning/README.md

 # Summary
 PHP projects done for University.

-#AE1
+#AE1 Contents
-A simple website that uses geolocation.
+* **typeSearch.php[ inactive ]**: A simple website that uses cURL.
+It accepts user input to query a database with the data converted to JSON and then outputted using PHP.
+*